North America | Arizona

 Ex private collection, UK

-Mashanta Katsina doll 20 cm / Galerie Flak On request
+Mashanta Katsina doll 20 cm / Galerie Flak

 Katsina dolls (or kachina) represent spirits or gods from the pantheon of the Pueblo peoples in the American Southwest.
 Given to children, Katsina dolls constituted a pedagogical tool allowing them to familiarize themselves with the spiritual world and perpetuating knowledge of the founding myths on which their society was based.